libjohn/testone/README.md

 ## Using HTTP.

-Let's see how far this goes.
+Let's see how far this goes. no go with the http

 testing part2 of git workshop

-dbl check
+## Purpose
+This is my first Git repository.
+I'm going to push this file to GitHub via RStudio.
+Hello World.